 Website: http://www.kirkwood.edu/site/index.php?p=38584

 Ignite ICR is a program for college students and interns working in the Iowa City-Cedar Rapids (ICR) region.
 This summer event series gives students the opportunity to meet one another, explore our incredible culture, connect with young professionals, and imagine a future for themselves in ICR.
-Ignite ICR is hosted by the Cedar Rapids Metro Economic Alliance and Iowa City Area Development Group.
+Ignite ICR is hosted by the Cedar Rapids Metro Economic Alliance, Iowa City Area Development Group and MEDCO.

 Download the Ignite ICR Itineraries card to explore the area!